alejandrosgz/OAT_SA_SWAT-/README.md

 # OAT_SA_SWAT+

 One at a time Sensitivity Analysis of SWAT+ model parameters on streamflow components simulation.
-Supplementary materials of the manuscript entitled *Groundwater modelling within SWAT+: Considerations for a realistic baseflow simulation*
+Supplementary materials of the manuscript entitled *Groundwater modelling in SWAT+: Considerations for a realistic baseflow simulation*

 This repository contains gif objects that show the effect of 17 SWAT+ parameters on the streamflow componentes simulation.